Virgins, Again

 Still, they continue to be available on online pharmacies and can be directly ordered from company websites as well, at a price that lies somewhere in the vicinity of Rs.
 3000–5000.

 Just as the hymenoplasty can be paired with additional procedures to re/create aspects associated with virginity or even enhance genital appearance, the artificial hymen capsules can be used with vaginal tightening products.
-The ones that use natural ingredients don’t necessarily have any side-effects and act more as moisturizers, says Dr. Narendra.
-However, some of these over-the-counter tightening creams use alum, which tightens the vagina by creating scar tissue.
+However, some of these over-the-counter tightening creams use alum, which tightens the vagina by creating scar tissue, says Dr. Narendra.
 This means “you are injuring your vagina, and the vagina is a very sensitive environment,” she explains.
 With overuse, a vagina could become “medically too tight” and the opening too small for penetration, she adds.

 Vaginal tightening products cater to the misconception that vaginas become loose post penetrative sex.
 However, a ‘tight vagina’ is a dangerous idea, says Swarup. “[W]hen we choose to reinforce these ideas that tightness is something that’s valuable… that can be preserved and purchased, it is deeply problematic,” she says.
 Tightness can manifest as pain, vaginismus, or a host of other issues that make it impossible for women to experience pleasure.
 “All of these ‘products’ are essentially feeding the patriarchal control of disciplining a woman’s sexual self,” says Dr. Samanta.